Have you ever spent hours thinking of how to write a good thesis statement only to resort to the dull “This essay is going to be about...”?

 Should be debatable

 Your thesis is the first thing your readers will read when going through your essay.
-If the thesis is debatable, worth their time, and is interesting, this will automatically impress your readers or professors.
+If the thesis is debatable, worth their time, and interesting, this will automatically impress your readers or professors.

 Knowing how do you write a good thesis statement is very important for your academic success.
 Your thesis statement can make or break your entire essay, so crafting a great one is crucial for any academic essay assignment.
 Consider crafting a thesis statement about a topic that is worth arguing and is debatable.